agatedinburgh/agatedinburgh.github.io/index.md

 <nobr><b>Oct.
 2</b>  &nbsp; <a href="https://darricklee.com/">Darrick Lee</a></nobr>
 <details style="margin-bottom:10px">
-<summary><b>Signatures for Sequences and Graphs</b></summary>
+<summary><b>Path Signatures in Machine learning. </b></summary>
 <p style="margin-left:30px;"> The path signature is a way to represent a path as an infinite sequence of tensors.
-We provide a high level introduction to signatures, highlighting the algebraic and geometric aspects of this construction.
-Along the way, we will discuss how this can be used to study sequences (time series) and graphs in machine learning.
-Based on joint work with Csaba Toth, Celia Hacker, and Harald Oberhauser.</p>
+We provide a high level introduction to signatures, highlighting the algebraic and geometric aspects of this construction, and discuss how this can be used to study sequences (time series) in machine learning.</p>
 </details>